Sidd2209/Buddy/README.md

-# FreeTalk - Random Video Chat Application
+# Buddy - Random Video Chat Application

 A modern video chat application similar to Omegle, built with React, WebRTC, and Flask.